 |skip_greeting||true or false|

 |vm_say_caller_id_number||true or false|

 |vm_say_date_time||true or false|

-Wav file is the default voicemail message file type.
-MP3 requires mod_shout to be installed and running.
+Note: ‘wav’ format is the default voicemail message file type.
+A value of ‘mp3’ requires mod_shout be installed and running.

 Not Found Message

 When an extension is unavailable and no voicemail is configured, there is an option to play a message to the caller alerting them to this.